Sue Barrow

 My book was more than ten years in the making!
 And undoubtedly helped to the finishing line after I gained a place with the prestigious Golden Egg Academy (www.goldeneggacademy.co.uk ) on their Writing for Children programme.

 Along the way I wrote a piece for the GEA blog explaining what motivated me to write on such a gritty subject.
-It predates some of the later changes I made relating to cultural appropriation issues but still makes a good read.
+It predates some of the later changes I made but still makes a good read!

 https://goldeneggacademy.co.uk/writing-the-unthinkable-child-trafficking/